 Before You Begin Packing

-Sit down and make a checklist.
-Think of the busiest rooms in your home and make your own schedule by these principles.
-Lastly, get rid of the things you do not need.
+First, lets get rid of the things you do not need.
 The less you pack, the better, as more of boxes mean more time and more money.
 Moving is a great time to sort through old clothing and donate any unused items.
 If you have kids, get them involved to help create so feel good vibes before your big move.

 What to Pack First

-- Rooms Used the Least
+Pack Rooms and Things Used the Least First

 Moving is a mess, but life moves on.
 During this haste, you still have to go to work, kids go to school, you have to eat, sleep, and tie up loose ends.
 Thus, functionality and keeping the ship afloat is your top priority.